Jim Fleming (rugby union, born 1951): Refereeing career

 Fleming was born in July 1951.
 He became a referee in 1973 after he was unable to play due to concussion.
+In 1983, the SRU appointed him to their international panel.

 His first international was in 1985 when he refereed the Triple Crown decider between Ireland and England at Lansdowne Road.
 He refereed in four Rugby World Cups (1987, 1991, 1995 and 1999), taking charge of 12 matches.
 He refereed two semi finals – Australia v New Zealand (1991) and France v New Zealand (1999) as well as three quarter finals, Ireland v Australia (1991), South Africa v Samoa (1995) and England v South Africa (1999).
 He also refereed the opening match of the 1991 Rugby World Cup between England and New Zealand.

 He refereed the Women's World Cup Final in 1994 between England and the USA.

 In the six years he officiated in the European (Heinekin) Cup, Fleming refereed 4 Cup semi finals, 1 Challenge Cup semi final and the 1998 final between Bath and Brive.

 Other credits to his name include 18 consecutive appearances at the Melrose Sevens, including refereeing 4 finals and for his final official match he refereed Scotland when he was in charge for their match against the Barbarians at Murrayfield in May 2001.

 He retired from on-field duties in 2001, at the age of 50.

 In 2005 he was elected as referees' representative to the Scottish Rugby Council, and served in this role until 2010.

 He later became a TMO and referee assessor.
 He served as a director both on the Scottish Rugby Board and European Rugby Cup Ltd.